scottlynn1/Power_BI_project/README.md

 ## Executive Summary
 ---
-Year to date revenue from beginning of operations in Jan, 2020 to (blank) is $24.9 million and Year to date profit is $10.5 million.
+Year to date revenue from beginning of operations in Jan, 2020 to to Jun, 2022 is $24.9 million and Year to date profit is $10.5 million.
 Trailing 12 month revenue for this quater was $15.5 million, more than 50% percent of total revenue to date, showing considerable growth within the past 12 months.

 <img src="images/totals_cards.png" alt="ratings chart" width='60%' heigth='auto'>
 <img src="images/revenue_chart.png" alt="ratings chart" width='70%' heigth='auto'>